 Communicating Your Company Goals & Values

-In marketing, telling the brands story is everything.
+In marketing, telling the brand's story is everything.
 With that comes the need to articulate your goal, and your core values to your key demographic.
 A capable marketing team will need to know how to not only get that message across to the broader market but if the team is of a substantial size, it will need to work in harmony.
 If a team cannot communicate and compromise to come to a productive and coherent solution, it can not only slow the project down but can create a confusing brand story.

 The Internal Legal Impact

-Morale and safety should always be at the top of any team leaders list.
+Morale and safety should always be at the top of any team leader's list.
 As stated before it can impact efficiency and project deadlines.
 However, it can also have a critical and immediate impact of creating more serious, legal ramifications.
-Conflict management is a vital concern where the internal teams stress levels may be higher than most.
+Conflict management is a vital concern where the internal teams' stress levels may be higher than most.
 If there are members on your team who cannot handle conflict effectively, it can very well bubble over into a potentially harmful disturbance.

-The worst of this could end in threat of or actual violence.
+The worst of this could end in the threat of actual violence.
 Knowing when and how to spot this in the interview or early stages of a new hire’s progression can be crucial.
 The result of a breakdown in effective conflict management may very well lead to legal actions being taken by one or more parties.
 This will not only impact the parties in question but your team and the company as a whole.